satellite830/AnnoView/README.md

 python merge.py slayer_annoview2.csv taxa.csv annotation1.csv annotation2.csv ... output.csv
 ```

 Now, we have a new CSV file (output.csv) that contains not only a gene neighborhood dataset, but also its related taxonomy information, Pfam and KEGG annotations for the neighboring genes, and center gene information that can be used by AnnoView for gene neibhborhood sorting.
+This example can be found on the AnnoView [Slr4](http://annoview.uwaterloo.ca/annoview/app/#/?id=example_5) example page.
 We can now visualize the automatically sorted gene neighborhoods, and homology assignment by Pfam and KEGG in AnnoView.